A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Numerical analysis: millicharged DM relic density, temperature evolution and fit to EDGES data

 One needs to make sure that the remaining relativistic degree of freedom in the hidden sector due to $\phi$ does not contribute excessively to $\Delta N_{\rm eff}$.
 Thus one can write $\Delta N_{\rm eff}$ in terms of $\xi$ such that

 where $\Delta n_b=1$ in our case of a massless real scalar in the hidden sector.
-From Fig.~\ref{fig2} (right panel), we have $\xi\sim 0.5$ and so this gives us $\Delta N_{\rm eff}\sim 0.138$ which is consistent with the experimental limits on $N_{\rm eff}\sim 0.2$.
+From Fig.~\ref{fig2} (right panel), we have $\xi=0.5$ and so this gives us $\Delta N_{\rm eff}=0.138$ which is consistent with the experimental limits on $\Delta N_{\rm eff}\sim 0.2$.
 Thus the extra relativistic degree of freedom can be easily diluted away owing to the temperature difference between the sectors.
+We note that our analysis of $\Delta N_{\rm eff}$ differs from previous analyses such as of Ref.~\cite{Boehm:2013jpa} because it depends sensitively on the ratio of the hidden sector temperature to the visible sector temperature.